New products are coming soon!

 Please select specific camp options per child.
 Make sure that your child is 9-15 years of age by June 10th.
 Proof of age might be requested.
 After registration is received, you will receive a form to enter specific information by child.

 After registration is received, Liability waivers and participant information will be sent to the email on file.
-Information and forms should be completed prior to the start of the camp.
+Information and forms should be completed prior to the first day of camp.
 Also, completing the registration information will help us get to know your child prior to camp.